ilhan-athn7/ilhan-athn7/README.md

 ## Hi there 👋 I am İlhan
 - And I'm known as `MrMiy4mo` mostly on development/modding communities and `Soul Dancer` on gaming communities.
-- I'm more of a computer enthusiast, so trying to be a software developer.
+- I'm a computer enthusiast, my dream is to become a developer for mobile gaming platform.

 #### 💬 I'm interested in;
-- 💻 Android-x86 and Modding Android
+- 🎧 Digital Audio (EDM - Production Breakdown)
-- 🖼️ Digital Art (Illustration and Anime)
+- 🖼️ Digital Art (Illustration, Gatcha, Anime)
-- 🎧 Digital Audio (EDM)
 - 🎮 Mobile gaming and game development.
+- 💻 Android-x86 and Custom Roms.

 #### 🌱 I have basic experience with;
 - Linux (Terminal, Scripting, Bootloaders)